Bettydox/motionmill/plugins/motionmill-general/README.md

 __v1.0.3__

-- changed the way to call motionmill
+- changed the way to call Motionmill

 __v1.0.2__